-If you answered no to either of these questions you are in good company.
-Two-thirds of Americans report getting less than the ideal 8 hours of sleep per night.
+If you answered no to either of these questions, you're in good company: two-thirds of Americans report getting less than the ideal 8 hours of sleep per night.

-In this modern age of “rise and grind”, it can be almost shameful to announce to your friends and family that your bedtime is 10 pm.
+In this modern age of “rise and grind," it can feel almost shameful to announce that your bedtime is 10 pm.
 We live in a culture that is in a constant state of stimulation and hustle.
-No wonder we are seeing an exponential increase in diseases like Alzheimer’s, obesity, and autoimmune disorders.
+No wonder we're seeing an exponential increase in conditions like Alzheimer’s, obesity, and autoimmune disorders .

 While sleep is not the only factor in sustaining weight loss , it is a key component that is often overlooked.
 If you have serious trouble getting enough sleep, seek out the help of a functional medicine practitioner to help you get your sleep under control.

-Excellent sleep is a delicate balance between key hormones produced in our bodies and each one plays a vital role in quality sleep.
+Excellent sleep is a delicate balance between key hormones produced in our bodies, and each one plays a vital role.

-The highest production of HGH is during the first half of our sleep in delta sleep stage.
+The highest production of HGH is during the first half of our sleep in the delta sleep stage.
 This is when we achieve our deepest sleep and potential for restoration.
-That’s why it’s also known as the fountain of youth hormone!
+That’s why HGH is also known as the "fountain of youth" hormone!
 It aids in building more lean muscle tissue, protects your muscle from breaking down and gives you energy.
 This means you are able to lose weight more efficiently and maintain lean body mass when you sleep well.

-The hunger hormone.
+This is the hunger hormone.
 These levels increase by 15% increase after one poor night of sleep.
-This is why we want to eat more sugar and carbs when we are tired.
+This is why we want to eat more sugar and carbs when we're tired.

 Compared to all the fancy technology that exists today, our bodies are still pretty primitive and basic.
 There is no gadget or app that can replace good, old-fashioned quality sleep.
 Not getting enough sleep impacts our long-term brain health, memory, and detoxification.